genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/04_server.md

 ./gradlew :alpha-deploy:DbMon #On the IntelliJ terminal
 ```

-Once you are inside the console, type 'table USER' and then 'search 1'.
+Once inside the console, type 'table USER' and then 'search 1'.
 If imported correctly, the user JaneDee should be listed.

 ### Review